duanegoodner/docker-postgres-mimiciii/README.md

-### 6. Confirm that the database and non-root sudo user were both created in the Docker image:
+### 6. Run tests to confirm image, database, and Docker volume were created properly:

 From the `docker_postgres_mimiciii/postgres/` directory: